parrt/msds692/notes/openapi.md

 ## CURLing for it

-Now that we've done at the hard way in Python, let's repeat the exercises from above using one-liners on the shell.
+Now that we've done it the hard way in Python, let's repeat the exercises from above using one-liners on the shell.
 The `curl` program is your friend and can do all sorts of amazing things.
 Here are the 4 GETs using curl:

 ```bash
 curl "http://ichart.finance.yahoo.com/table.csv?s=TSLA"